9 Best Day Trips from Amsterdam 9 Best Day Trips from Amsterdam

 1. Zaanse Schans

-Think of the Netherlands, and immediately think of windmills, clogs, and the traditional Dutch architecture.
-A typical day trip from Amsterdam is to Zaanse Schans: a stunning village, close to Amsterdam, which centers around these typically Dutch symbols.
+Think of the Netherlands, and you immediately think of windmills, clogs, and traditional Dutch architecture.
+A typical day trip from Amsterdam is to Zaanse Schans, a stunning village close to Amsterdam, which centers around these typically Dutch symbols.

-Getting to Zaanse Schans in a day trip from Amsterdam
+Getting to Zaanse Schans on a day trip from Amsterdam

 Getting to Zaanse Schans is super quick, making it easily one of the best day trips from Amsterdam!
 Take a train from Amsterdam in just 17 minutes or the bus in 30 minutes.
 If you prefer to have a guide, transport, and all activities included, opt for a half-day tour.
 This is one of the most popular ways of seeing the village.